hikogui/hikogui/docs/CONTRIBUTING.md

 whether the PR you're thinking about making will be acceptable.

-If you like to work on an already existing issue, you may want to assign youself to that issue before working on it, to reduce the chance of two people working on the same pull request.
+If you like to work on an already existing issue, you may want to assign yourself to that issue before working on it, to reduce the chance of two people working on the same pull request.

-It could be helpfull having a more realtime discussion through discord at:
+It could be helpful having a more real time discussion through discord at:
 <https://discord.gg/7e8pFTsujw>

 We have written down a [code style](code_style.md) which may help you